-CDE, in collaboration with LEA representatives, designed the LCAP Addendum to ensure that federally funded goals and activities are aligned to state priorities and to streamline and align local planning processes to the greatest extent possible.
-California's statewide system of support is a multi-tiered approach that provides support to LEAs and schools within the state's integrated local, state, and federal accountability and continuous improvement system.
+CDE, in collaboration with LEA representatives, designed the LCAP Federal Addendum to ensure that federally funded goals and activities are aligned to state priorities and to streamline and align local planning processes to the greatest extent possible.
+The LCAP Federal Addendum must be completed by LEAs applying for ESSA funds and submitted to the CDE.
+The CDE has postponed the submission date for the Addendum, originally established as August 15, 2018.
+The new submission date will be on or about July 1, 2019, to better align with the school and district-level plan development process and timeline.
+This timeline will also allow the CDE to develop guidance on aspects of the state ESSA plan that were recently approved by the ED and review the existing guidance for completing the Addendum, and modify the LCAP Addendum guidance as necessary based on the recently approved state ESSA plan.16 California's statewide system of support is a multi-tiered approach that provides support to LEAs and schools within the state's integrated local, state, and federal accountability and continuous improvement system.
 This system builds on three levels of supports: Support for All LEAs and Schools, to provide them with early support; Differentiated Assistance to LEAs and schools that are eligible for comprehensive and targeted support and intervention; and Intensive Intervention for LEAs and schools with persistent performance issues and lack of improvement over a specified time period.
 Any LEA with schools that fail to meet exit criteria after four years will be required to partner with an external entity, agency, or individual with demonstrated expertise and capacity to conduct a deep, comprehensive, evidence-based review of the LEA and school.
 This may result in a needs assessment, root cause analysis, new improvement plan, program evaluation, or ongoing performance and progress monitoring.